Markus Stock

 Principal, University College

-Vice-Dean, College Relations, Faculty of Arts and Science
+Vice-Dean, College Relations, Faculty of Arts & Science

 Professor of German and Medieval Studies